 To deploy Azure Stack by using an Azure AD account, you must prepare an Azure AD account before you run the deployment PowerShell script.
 This account becomes the Global Admin for the Azure AD tenant.
-It's used to provision and delegate applications and service principals for all Azure Stack services that interact with Azure Active Directory and Graph API.
+It's used to provision and delegate apps and service principals for all Azure Stack services that interact with Azure AD and Graph API.
 It's also used as the owner of the default provider subscription (which you can later change).
-You can sign in to your Azure Stack system's administrator portal by using this account.
+You can sign in to your Azure Stack system's admin portal by using this account.

-Save these credentials for use as the service administrator.
+Save these credentials for use as the service admin.
 This account can configure and manage resource clouds, user accounts, tenant plans, quotas, and pricing.
-In the portal, they can create website clouds, virtual machine private clouds, create plans, and manage user subscriptions.
+In the portal, they can create website clouds, VM private clouds, create plans, and manage user subscriptions.

-Create at least one test user account in your Azure AD so that you can sign in to the development kit as a tenant.
+Create at least one test user account in your Azure AD so that you can sign in to the ASDK as a tenant.

-After deployment, Azure Active Directory global administrator permission is not required.
-However, some operations may require the global administrator credential.
-For example, a resource provider installer script or a new feature requiring a permission to be granted.
-You can either temporarily reinstate the account's global administrator permissions or use a separate global administrator account that is an owner of the default provider subscription.
+After deployment, Azure AD global admin permission isn't required.
+However, some operations may require the global admin credential.
+Examples of such operations include a resource provider installer script or a new feature requiring a permission to be granted.
+You can either temporarily reinstate the account's global admin permissions or use a separate global admin account that's an owner of the default provider subscription.

-One available port on a switch for the development kit machine.
+One available port on a switch for the ASDK machine.

-The development kit machine supports connecting to a switch access port or trunk port.
+The ASDK machine supports connecting to a switch access port or trunk port.
 No specialized features are required on the switch.
-If you are using a trunk port or if you need to configure a VLAN ID, you have to provide the VLAN ID as a deployment parameter.
+If you're using a trunk port or if you need to configure a VLAN ID, you have to provide the VLAN ID as a deployment parameter.

-Do not connect the development kit machine to the following subnets:
+Don't connect the ASDK machine to the following subnets:

-These subnets are reserved for the internal networks within the development kit environment.
+These subnets are reserved for the internal networks within the ASDK environment.

 Only IPv4 is supported.
-You cannot create IPv6 networks.
+You can't create IPv6 networks.

-Make sure there is a DHCP server available on the network that the NIC connects to.
-If DHCP is not available, you must prepare an additional static IPv4 network besides the one used by host.
+Make sure there's a DHCP server available on the network that the NIC connects to.
+If DHCP isn't available, you must prepare an additional static IPv4 network besides the one used by host.
 You must provide that IP address and gateway as a deployment parameter.

-Azure Stack requires access to the Internet, either directly or through a transparent proxy.
-Azure Stack does not support the configuration of a web proxy to enable Internet access.
-Both the host IP and the new IP assigned to the AzS-BGPNAT01 (by DHCP or static IP) must be able to access Internet.
+Azure Stack requires access to the internet, either directly or through a transparent proxy.
+Azure Stack doesn't support the configuration of a web proxy to enable internet access.
+Both the host IP and the new IP assigned to the AzS-BGPNAT01 (by DHCP or static IP) must be able to access the internet.
 Ports 80 and 443 are used under the graph.windows.net and login.microsoftonline.com domains.